chengjiafeng857/Agent-Games-Design/README.md

 # Agent Games Design

 A LangGraph-based agent system for designing and implementing AI-powered game agents.
-This project provides a well-structured foundation for building complex agent workflows using LangGraph, LangChain, and modern Python development practices.
+WE can now generate high-quality texture asstes from a plain text GDD WE will also have a detailed implementation plan out of the GDD

 ## 🎯 Features